What's the difference between speaking and being heard?

 Having the attention of others.

-We all know how hard it is to fight for the attention of our market.
+We all know how hard it is to fight for the attention of potential clients in our market.

 And as marketing efforts take on new channels, the background noise we need to speak over only gets louder.